 connection defies research; we know the branch is 'ours' but

 cannot find where it connects.
-Until their connection
+There are eleven men

-I've given them their own page on the Table of Contents, so checkout both the
+I've given them their own page on the Table of Contents, so check out the

-'Virginia Project' links on the TOC.
-Details for and links to the DNA Hempstead groupings can be found
+'Virginia Project' link on the TOC.
+A link to the

 on the DNA page link in the TOC.